sitespeedio/coach/README.md

 ### Standalone

 You need Node.js 4.3.0 or later to run.
+And you need Firefox and/or Chrome installed.

 If you want to use Firefox (Firefox is default):
 ```bash